-Ensemble Darkhorse: Bleed Kaga was so popular with Japanese fans that he was made the protagonist in the last OVA, despite initially making a few appearances in the TV series.
-The same can be said (to an extent) with Gudelhian, Heinel, and Schumacher, who had drama CD's of their own.
+- Ensemble Dark Horse: Bleed Kaga was so popular with Japanese fans that he was made the protagonist in the last OVA, despite initially making a few appearances in the TV series.
+The same can be said (to an extent) with Gudelhian, Heinel, and Shoemach, who had drama CD's of their own.

-Game Breaker: Hayato's Lifting Turn skill, which makes him almost impossible to be defeated.
+- Game-Breaker: Hayato's Lifting Turn skill, in which Asurada's effect fans hover over the cars as a method of cornering, and as a result, makes him almost impossible to be defeated.

 Kaga: "Hayato, you are me.
 You are very much like me."

-It Was His Sled: Everyone who's seen the show know that Knight Schumacher is Osamu and he is Asuka's brother.
+- It Was His Sled: Everyone who's seen the show know that Knight Shoemach is Osamu and he is Asuka's brother.

-Never Live It Down: Leon retires at races in his first year in every race.
-His racing skills improves in SIN, but the retirements is what fans will remember most about him.
+- Never Live It Down: Leon DNFs at races in his first year in every race.
+His racing skills improves in SIN (albeit slightly), but the retirements in races is what fans will remember most about him.

-The Problem with Licensed Games/No Problem With Licensed Games: There are several official games released for the Game Boy, SNES, PS1, Gamecube, PS2 and PSP and doujin PC releases as well, with the games raging from great (at best) to mediocre (at worst).
+- The Problem with Licensed Games/No Problem with Licensed Games: There are several official games released for the Game Boy, SNES, PS1, Gamecube, PS2 and PSP and doujin PC releases as well, with the games raging from great (at best) to mediocre (at worst).
 Almost all of them never made it to the overseas although the SNES version was released under a different title called Cyber Spin.
-Out of these, the best games are often thought to be the four PS2 installments (especially the last one), the Gamecube one, and the latest PC installment, SIN Drei Plus.
+The latest doujin game, SIN Vier, has even received the approval of Sunrise themselves and got an official release outside of Japan thanks to Steam.